-C. Rare Plant Resource
+C. Rare Plant Resources

-The New Hampshire Natural Heritage Inventory identified a population of a state-threatened orchid, bog twayblade (Liparis loeselii), existing in the Duckling slope below the Spruce Triple Chairlift that is apparently perpetuated "in part by management of the open ski run."
-The proposed MDP is not expected to affect the population.
-Additionally, the population will continue to be protected by mowing the trail after mid-August allowing time for flowering and seed dispersal.
-The population has been inventoried every few years by New Hampshire Natural Heritage.
+The New Hampshire Natural Heritage Bureau identified populations of two state-threatened plants.
+First, a state-threatened orchid, Loesel's wide-lipped orchid (Liparis loeselii), existing on the Elliot Slope trail.
+Second, a plant called greater fringed-gentian (Gentianopsis crinita) on the Jet Stream trail.
+Both plants are apparently perpetuated "in part by management of the open ski runs."
+The proposed MDP is not expected to affect the populations.
+Additionally, the greater fringed gentian population will continue to be protected by mowing the trails after October 25, allowing time for flowering and seed dispersal.
+The populations have been inventoried annually by New Hampshire Natural Heritage Bureau.